linode/docs/docs/networking/vpn/configuring-openvpn-client-devices.md

 1. With your VPN connection enabled, go to [https://dnsleaktest.com/](https://dnsleaktest.com/) in a web browser from your VPN client.
 The IP address shown should be that of your Linode's public IPv4 address.

 2. Choose **Extended test**.
-The resulting IP addresses should be for either: 1) The DNS resolvers you chose in `server.conf`; or 2) The DNS resolvers you chose for your client device (if applicable).
+The resulting IP addresses should be for either: The DNS resolvers you chose in `server.conf`, or The DNS resolvers you chose for your client device (if applicable).

     If the client device you're testing is using OpenVPN Connect with Google DNS fallback enabled, you may see Google in the results as well.